jrodval123/jrodval123/README.md

 - 👋 Hi, I’m @jrodval123
 - 👀 I’m interested in all things computing
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning more on systems programming
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 jrodval123/jrodval123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.